altgans/altgans.github.io/src/posts/neovim-setup.md

 Note: This means that I assume lazyvim-style config folder

+## Some Vim Terminology

+- buffer :: the 'file', i.e. the text that you load and edit
+    - there are also helper buffers that show something different, such as a file picker or side bar
+- window :: the pane where the buffer gets displayed in
+- frame :: the big border around the application, where the `Minimize | Resize | Close` buttons are.
+    - In windows, this is the 'Window'
+- bufferline :: the status bar at the bottom
+    - most likely shows the editing mode, the row and column number, ...
+- tabline :: the status bar at the top, which shows the open buffers
+- leader key :: most likely the space key, but can be configured
+- yank / paste :: copy / paste

 ## Listing all the plugins installed

 A list of installed plugins can be retrieved from the `lazy-lock.json` in the _nvim_ folder.